mcntcw/milkshakes_and_smoothies_bar_app/README.md

 # Milkshakes & Smoothies Bar App
-An application that let user choose drink from menu to place an order (Flutter, Dart, GetX)
+The application that let user choose drink from menu to place an order (Flutter, Dart, GetX)